chinchalinchin/scrilla/README.md

 9. Search for API keys in .env file.
 Test if api key works, if not search for config.json, grab api key from there.
 Test if api key works, if not prompt user to register for new keys and enter into applications. save new keys in config.json. amend settings.py to check for new location if .env key doesn't work.

+10. Cancel button needs to exit application when prompting user for API keys. s
 ### NOTE

 The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.